joechiu/clock/README.md

 # clock widget

-A fun clock widget compatable for Linux, OS2 and Windows improved from an example code provided by PyQT5 package in github.
+A fun and portable clock widget for Linux, iOS and Windows improved from an example code in the PyQT5 package.

 Developed by Python3.62 and PyQT5.